substance/substance/model/transform/index.md

 Transformations are there to define higher level document operations that editor implementations can use.
-We implemented a range of useful transformations and made them available in the `model/transform` module.
+We implemented a range of useful transformations and made them available in the {@link model/transform} folder.
 However, you are encouraged to define your own functions.
 Below is a shortened version of a possible searchAndReplace transformation.

-Transformations always take 2 parameters: `tx` is a `TransactionDocument` and `args` are the transformation's arguments.
-Transformations can be composed, so in a transformation you can call another transformation.
-You just need to be careful to always set the args properly.

-Using the transaction method on a {@link ui/Surface} instance passes the current selection to the transformation automatically.
-So you will use surface transactions whenever some kind of selection is involved in your action.
-However, you could also provide the selection manually and call `transaction()` on the document or app controller instance.
-Make sure that your transformations are robust for both scenarios.
-If you look at the above example under (3) we set the selection to the last matched element after search and replace.
-If something has been found.

 ```js
 function searchAndReplace(tx, args) {